99-metrics/ga-realtime-alerting/README.md

 We use Google Analytics to understand how many users/sheets are using this script and how often.
 To do this, a random anonymous client ID is generated for each sheet and stored in script properties.
 No sensitive data about the user or spreadsheet will be sent to Google Analytics.

-To diable this anonymous data collection you can change the 'SEND_ANALYTICS_DATA' variable (line 15: Alerting.gs) to false.
+To diable sending analytics data you can change the 'SEND_ANALYTICS_DATA' variable (line 15: Alerting.gs) to false.

 ## Authors